ishfulthinking/Python-Hand-Gesture-Recognition/README.md

 The priority aspect is important since, if the user's hand is waving quickly, we shouldn't waste time trying to count the number of fingers extended (especially since they'll likely be too blurry to count reliably anyway).

-## Objective 1: Write the base for the program (take input, show region of interest as a square)
+## Objective 1: Write the base for the program

 First things first: we have to lay out the structure for our program and create the tools that we'll use later on.
 For example, we know we're gonna hold the background as a variable, and we could make holding hand data easier by storing it in variables contained inside an object.
 We also have to import the libraries we're going to use, too!